zhenglena/bd-advertising-service/README.md

 ### cloudformation commands

-You'll want to run the following commands to setup your DynamoDB tables for this project:
+You'll want to run the following commands to setup your DynamoDB tables for this project (note that you will need to wait for the first command's stack to finish building before running the next commands):

 ```
 aws cloudformation create-stack --region us-west-2 --stack-name advertisingservice-createtables --template-body file://configurations/cloudFormation/ddb_tables.template.yml --capabilities CAPABILITY_IAM